 After listening to the wonderful feedback I have received from people who have taken part in the ‘Let’s Start Writing’ workshop they have a had a bit of a revamp to include the chance to get more feedback on your writing.
 I am thrilled with it and can’t wait to get started on Monday 7th May.
 If you think you may be interested, please sign up here!

-Sign up now to join the Let’s Start Writing Workshop starting Monday 17th September 2018
+SOLD OUT - Sign up now to join the Let’s Start Writing Workshop

 For the rest of the month, I plan on getting on with writing and working and giving my body time to get stronger and stronger.
 What have you been up to?
 What have you been reading, writing and doing?
 Leave a comment down below so we can have a chat.